bobbycomet/Conky-Studio/README.md

 **Live preview = export.** Same pipeline.
 Not a mockup.

-## Acknowledgments & Disclaimer

-This project is an independent tool designed to generate and manage HUDs for [Conky](https://github.com/brndnmtthws/conky).

->**Please note:** This project is not affiliated with, endorsed by, or sponsored by the official Conky project or its maintainers.
-Conky is licensed under the GPL-3.0 License.

 Public release planned for **August 1st 2026**.

 [Video Showcase](https://youtu.be/RbUr9pFosDc) · [Discord](https://discord.gg/kJZCZWg5nw) · [YouTube](https://www.youtube.com/@BobbyComet) · [WIKI](https://github.com/bobbycomet/Conky-Studio/wiki)